xiekunyu/raingad-im-php/README.en.md

 4. Access your IP or domain name to enter the custom installation wizard.

-5. Access your IP or domain name to enter the custom installation wizard.

 #### If installation fails
 1. Enter  `public\sql\database.sql`  to import the database into your own database.